Lopez Island Bike Trail: Tour De Lopez (31mi +1,986ft/ -1,986ft)

 Welcome to Lopez Island (Mile 1-2)

 Mile 1-3: The first leg of this Lopez Island ride starts at the Lopez Ferry Landing and is the island’s first steep grade.
 This is a short climb from sea level, and the rest of the ride will be more pleasant.
-At mile one, you will pass by Odlin County Park which has a great beach and a perfect place to eat a picnic lunch.
+At mile one, you will pass by Odlin County Park, which has a great beach and a perfect place to eat a picnic lunch.
 Learn more about Odlin here.
-Mile three will find yourself on Port Stanley Road in front of Lopez Island’s smallest beach called Swifts Bay Beach.
+Mile three will find you on Port Stanley Road in front of Lopez Island’s smallest beach called Swifts Bay Beach.

 Cattle and Sheep and Peacocks, Oh My!
 (Mile 4-8)

 Mile 4-8: This leg on the Tour De Lopez Route will take you through the largest stretch of Lopez Island Farmland.
 Cattle and sheep will dot the fields, and you might even see Ken from Horse Drawn Farms working the land with his team of draft horses.
 By Mile 6, you will be pedaling through a coastal forest that shades both sides of the road.
 A flock of peacocks wanders freely through these woods, so don’t be alarmed if you hear their haunting calls!
 By mile 7.5, the forest will open back up to Lopez Farmland as you make your rolling descent past our island’s school.

 Center of Lopez Island Plus the Best Bagels in the West!
 (Mile 9-12)